Nanda Devi

-Nanda Devi is the second-highest mountain in India, after Kangchenjunga, and the highest located entirely within the country.
-(Kangchenjunga is on the border of India and Nepal.)
+Nanda Devi is the second-highest mountain in India, after Kangchenjunga, and the highest located entirely within the country as Kangchenjunga is on the border of India and Nepal.
 Nanda Devi is the 23rd-highest peak in the world and ranked 74th by prominence in Chamoli Garhwal district of Uttarakhand, in northern India.

 Nanda Devi was considered the highest mountain in the world before computations in 1808 proved Dhaulagiri to be higher.
 It was also the highest mountain in India until 1975, when Sikkim, an independent kingdom until 1948 and a protectorate of India thereafter, became a state of India.
 It is located in the Chamoli district of Uttarakhand, between the Rishiganga valley on the west and the Goriganga valley on the east.

 The peak, whose name means "Bliss-Giving Goddess", is regarded as the patron goddess of the Garhwal and Kumaon Himalayas.
-In acknowledgment of its religious significance and for the protection of its fragile ecosystem, the Government of India declared the peak as well as the circle of high mountains surrounding it—the Nanda Devi sanctuary—off-limits to both locals and climbers in 1983.
+In acknowledgment of its religious significance and for the protection of its fragile ecosystem, the Government of India in 1983 declared the peak as well as the circle of high mountains surrounding it—the Nanda Devi sanctuary—off-limits to both locals and climbers.
 The surrounding Nanda Devi National Park was declared a UNESCO World Heritage Site in 1988.